Daniellappv/pm-leaders-program/Show up prepared and set the stage.md

+Preparation is the backbone of productive meetings, and as project managers, how we show up shapes the entire conversation.
+Today, I want to break down why preparation matters and share practical techniques that will make your meetings more focused and impactful.

 ## Overview

 1. Intro
 2. The power of preparation
+3. Techniques for powerful preparation
+   - Know the context and always RECAP
-3. Setting clear intentions and outcomes
+   - Setting clear intentions and desired outcomes
-4. Aligning for action and follow-through
+   - Capture actions and agreements
+   - Follow-through: Summarize takeaways and actions agreed via email
-5. Real-Life examples
+6. Real-Life examples
-6. Assignment
+7. Assignment
-7. Q&A
+8. Q&A

 ### **2. The Power of preparation (10 minutes)**